 Choosing a UK University

-The UK has universities across England, Scotland, Wales and Northern Ireland, with different tuition fees, living costs, course options and student lifestyles.
+The UK has universities across England, Scotland, Wales and Northern Ireland, and each region offers a different student experience.

 Useful guide: